DanielJohnston/techtest-euler-22/README.md

 ## Installation, running and technologies

-It is intended that the solution works with a recent-ish version of Ruby with no extra gems required. `ruby twentytwo.rb` should work as long as the default `names.txt` file is in the same directory.
+It is intended that the solution works with a recent-ish version of Ruby with no extra gems required. `ruby twentytwo.rb` should work as long as the default `names.txt` file is in the same directory and the required class and module ruby files are in the `lib` subdirectory.

 Running tests requires that a test framework be installed, so you'll need to have Bundler installed, and run `bundle install` in the project root to install RSpec.
 Once that's done, running `rspec` should execute the tests.